 The Generative Adversarial Networks (GANs) was proposed in 2014 and has achieved great influence on the machine learning community.
 However, the original GAN model is unpractical for most of the challenging real-world tasks.
 Therefore, different variations of GANs models were proposed.
-For example, Conditional Generative Adversarial Networks (CGAN) [10], Deep Convolutional Generative Adversarial Networks (DCGAN) [11], Information Maximization Generative Adversarial Networks (InfoGAN) [12], Wasserstein Distance-based Generative Adversarial Network (WGAN) [9], etc. Most of these GAN models are milestones that push the original GAN model a great step forward as a powerful tool to solve the real-world problem.
+For example, Conditional Generative Adversarial Networks (CGAN) [18], Deep Convolutional Generative Adversarial Networks (DCGAN)[24], Information Maximization Generative Adversarial Networks (InfoGAN)[2], Wasserstein Distance-based Generative Adversarial Network (WGAN)[1], etc. Most of these GAN models are milestones that push the original GAN model a great step forward as a powerful tool to solve the real-world problem.
 In this section, some milestones of the variations of the GAN models will be introduced.

-A. DCGAN
+2.1 DCGAN

-DCGAN, short for deep convolutional GAN, firstly proposed by [11], is a milestone in the development of improved GANs model.
+DCGAN, short for deep convolutional GAN, firstly proposed by [24], is a mile-stone in the development of improved GANs model.
 It combines CNN in supervised learning and the GAN in unsupervised learning, which is robust and convenient for engineering implementation (See Figure 2).
 In order to enhance the original GAN model, the DCGAN model removes the fully connected hidden layers to construct a deeper neural network.
-For image analysis, replacing the pooling layer with stride convolutions networks in discriminator and with fractional-stride convolutions in the generator results in a more suitable sampling kernel function for unsupervised learning as such deep neural networks are able to identify the matterns in images and capture the features more efficiently.
-Because of the improved training stability of the DCGAN model, it has been widely accepted and used for academic purposes.
+Details of the implementation such as scale the synthesized image with the Tanh function, add batch normalization layer, all parameters initialization is randomly obtained from the normal distribution, add the ReLU activation function in the generator, and add the Leaky ReLU activation function in the discriminator, etc. Besides, DCGAN used Adam optimizer with a learning rate = 0.0002.